Skip to main content

 The general rule of thumb is that at least 65% of a charity’s total expenses should go directly to serving its mission.
 No more than 35% should go to overhead costs such as staff salaries, administration, and promotions.
 If your first choice charity can’t (or simply won’t) tell you how much of your donation goes to the cause, that’s a problem.

 Be sure to ask a bunch of questions, especially if you’re considering a larger donation.
-How long the charity has been in existence?
+How long has the charity been in existence?
 How much money do they bring in every year?
 Where do they spend that money?
 Do they have a set fundraising goal that they are trying to reach?
 How many staff do they support?
 What sort of tangible positive differences have they already made for those they want to help?
 Again, any charity worth their salt will have no issues answering these questions.

 Watch Online Solicitations